Vaibhav4697/InfoCustomListView/README.md

 2. You can see each item in our ListView has an ImageView, Two TextViews, and a Button.
 Now you can also change the look to whatever you want.

 [![Example Video](https://github.com/Vaibhav4697/InfoCustomListView/blob/master/screenshot.jpeg)](https://youtu.be/0JlUzjqSpEI)
+Click on the screenshot to view the working video!